irabanta/agentic-ai-distributed-decentralized/README.md

 - **Protocol-Driven**: Adheres to A2A, MCP, and AP2 standards for secure, interoperable agent communication.
 - **Fintech Use Case**: Focused on automating and optimizing the loan application, evaluation, and approval workflow.
 - **Open for Contributions**: Designed as a collaborative project for engineering students and the open-source community.

+## Business Architecture

+The Distributed Decentralized Agentic AI framework (DAAIF) provides a foundational architecture for building scalable, autonomous AI systems where multiple specialized agents collaborate through standardized protocols (MCP, A2A, AP2).
+This framework is designed to be industry-agnostic, offering core capabilities such as agent-to-agent communication, secure OAuth-based authentication, distributed state management, and modular deployment options across different cloud providers.
+Organizations can leverage this framework to build their own distributed AI solutions by implementing domain-specific agents that inherit the framework's robust infrastructure for communication, security, and scalability, while adding their unique business logic and integrations.

+As a reference implementation, the framework showcases its capabilities through a comprehensive loan processing system, demonstrating how financial institutions can leverage DAAIF's architecture.
+This implementation includes specialized agents for loan application processing, credit scoring, document verification, and automated decisioning, all working together as autonomous units while maintaining regulatory compliance and data security.
+While the loan processing implementation serves as a practical example, the framework's core components – from the Controller Agent's routing capabilities to the standardized MCP server/client interactions – are designed to be repurposed for various industries, whether it's supply chain management, healthcare operations, or retail automation.
+This dual approach of providing both a generic framework and a specific implementation allows organizations to understand the practical application while having the flexibility to adapt the architecture for their unique business needs.

 ## Use Case Overview
 - **Loan Application Submission**